Managing PostgreSQL users

 Add the

-resource:resource "yandex_mdb_postgresql_user" "user2" { cluster_id = yandex_mdb_postgresql_cluster.mypg.id name = "user2" password = "user2user2" permission { database_name = yandex_mdb_postgresql_database.db1.name } }
+yandex_mdb_postgresql_userresource:resource "yandex_mdb_postgresql_user" "user2" { cluster_id = yandex_mdb_postgresql_cluster.mypg.id name = "user2" password = "user2user2" permission { database_name = yandex_mdb_postgresql_database.db1.name } } -

 Add the

-:provider "postgresql" { host = yandex_mdb_postgresql_cluster.mypg.host[0].fqdn port = 6432 database = yandex_mdb_postgresql_database.db1.name username = yandex_mdb_postgresql_user.user1.name password = yandex_mdb_postgresql_user.user1.password }
+postgresqlprovider and configure its access permissions todb1:provider "postgresql" { host = yandex_mdb_postgresql_cluster.mypg.host[0].fqdn port = 6432 database = yandex_mdb_postgresql_database.db1.name username = yandex_mdb_postgresql_user.user1.name password = yandex_mdb_postgresql_user.user1.password } -

 Add the